 Rice and pasta have the same characteristic in that they expand the more they sit in water.
 However, rice can create and form a thick paste, which can lead to some serious clogging.

 Generally, starchy foods should not be going down your drain, including potato and their skins.

 As we can see, with a bit of care, you can avoid blocked drain pipes by correctly disposing of food scraps and waste.

-However, if your drainpipes are seriously blocked, and you are looking for a trustworthy and reliable plumbing service in Melbourne, then look no further than Austest Pipeline Solutions.
+However, if your drainpipes are seriously blocked, and you are looking for trustworthy and reliable leak detection services in Melbourne, then look no further than Austest Pipeline Solutions.

 Please call us today for all your plumbing needs on 0410 609 961 or contact us here.